Job Search Tips for Middle Managers and Senior executives

 It’s a wise move to let your networks know when you are seeking a career change or a company change.

 If you are fortunate enough to be endorsed by an authoritative person in the target company, or if you’re required to pass a skill assessment test it will be easier to get straight into your senior executive position.

 Remember, your networks are not just the people you know and have met face-to-face, but also in your interactions with people online.

 For instance, LinkedIn provides quite the connections when it comes to career options and the corporate world.

-A great way to get recommendations on Linkedin, is of course to give one yourself.
+A great way to get professional recommendations on Linkedin, is of course to give one yourself.